kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 ### Stabilization Window

-The stabilization window is used to retrict the flapping of replicas when the metrics used for scaling keep fluctuating.
+The stabilization window is used to restrict the flapping of replicas when the metrics used for scaling keep fluctuating.
 The stabilization window is used by the autoscaling algorithm to consider the computed desired state from the past to prevent scaling.
 In the following example the stabilization window is specified for `scaleDown`.